 \subsection{Measures with low free energy}

-The following proposition shows that, when we choose a suitable $k \in \mathbb{N}$, the inducing scheme for $F^{k}$ is such that the following property holds: measures with low free energy cannot be a Gibbs measure.
-It can be seen by comparing it with $\mu_{\bar{\varphi}}$.
+The following proposition shows that, when we choose a suitable $k \in \mathbb{N}$, the inducing scheme for $F^{k}$ is such that the following property holds: measures with low free energy cannot be Gibbs measures.
+It can be seen by comparing it with $\mu_{\overline{\varphi}}$.

 \begin{proposition} Given a potential $\varphi$ with $P_{f}(\varphi)=0$ and an inducing scheme $(\tilde{F},\mathcal{P})$, there exists $k \in \mathbb{N}$ such that replacing $(\tilde{F},\mathcal{P})$ by $(F,\mathcal{P})$, where $F=\tilde{F}^{k}$, the following holds: there exists $\gamma_{0} \in (0,1)$ and for any cylinder $C_{n} \in \mathcal{P}_{n}^{F}$ and $n \in \mathbb{N}$ there exists $\delta_{n} < 0$ such that any measure $\mu_{F} \in \mathcal{M}_{F}$ with